 Next, we ground the corn by hand with a grinder.
 If we Americans did this every day, there would no more flabby upper arms…this is hard work!

 After the corn was ground it was time to make the tortillas.
-Our teacher was a pro but this virgin tortilla failed miserably at making a beautifully round tortilla.
+Our teacher was a pro but this virgin tortilla maker failed miserably.
 I’ll spare you a photo of my alien-shaped wonder.

 The final step was the taste test.
 The packaged corn tortillas from the grocery store don’t stand a chance compared to the real thing.

 The women of Nicaragua are amazing.
 Many do not enjoy the modern conveniences that we take for granted, yet are full of joy working hard to serve their families and guests wonderful food and hospitality.
-I feel so blessed to have experienced this cooking experience with our wonderful teacher.
+I feel so blessed to experience this with our wonderful teacher.
 I yearn for more!

 Next week…more from Nicaragua!